-Although you can also donate your unwanted goods directly to a charity shop or clothing bank, the following information sets out what you need to know if you receive a charity bag and want to donate in this way.
+Although you can also donate your unwanted items directly to a charity shop or clothing bank, this advice sets out what you need to know if you receive a charity bag and want to donate in this way.
 We also set out what you can do to make it clear you do not wish to receive charity bags.

 What are charity bags?